Migrant Child Farmworkers: Now High-Profile Professionals ©

-Hidden stories of potential
+Untold stories of potential

-Xolo Maridueña (Star of Blue Beetle, and Cobra Kai) is the on-camera presenter of a new original documentary film, The Migrant Child Farmworkers-Now High-Profile Professionals©.
+Xolo Maridueña (Star of Blue Beetle, and Cobra Kai) is the on-camera presenter of a new original documentary film, Migrant Child Farmworkers: Now High-Profile Professionals©.
 In it Xolo tells the inspiring stories of eleven individuals* who are former full time migrant child farmworkers.
 Growing up they experienced seemingly impossible hardships including homelessness, hunger, poverty, neglect and abuse.
 Yet each of them found a way to become a successful high-profile professional in spite of what they went through as children.

 Today they are doctors, medical researchers, an entertainment attorney, engineers, leaders in education and individuals elected to the U.S. Congress and California state government.
 Their impressive accomplishments include authoring hundreds of scientific research papers published in the New England Journal of Medicine; contributing in the engineering and development of pivotal Apple products such as the iPad and MacBook Pro and teaching medicine at UCSF Fresno and Stanford School of Medicine.